Size-Ramsey numbers of graphs with maximum degree three

 We also note here that our proof yields a \emph{universality-type} result, meaning that for every red/blue colouring of our host graph $G$, there is a monochromatic subgraph of $G$ which contains all cubic graphs $H$ on $n$ vertices.
 In fact, as observed in \cite{alon2000universality}, any graph which contains all cubic graphs must have at least $\Omega(n^{4/3})$ edges (even without the colouring condition).
 Following \cite{kohayakawa2011sparse}, we say that a graph $G$ is \emph{partition universal} for a class of graphs $\mathcal{F}$ if for every $2$-colouring of the edges of $G$, there exists a monochromatic subgraph of $G$ which contains a copy of every graph in $\mathcal{F}$.
-Hence, our main result shows that an optimal partition universal graph for all $n$-vertex graphs with maximum degree three has at most $n^{3/2+o(1)}$ edges, complementing the aforementioned lower bound of $\Omega(n^{4/3})$.
+Hence, the proof of our main result shows that an optimal partition universal graph for all $n$-vertex graphs with maximum degree three has at most $n^{3/2+o(1)}$ edges, complementing the aforementioned lower bound of $\Omega(n^{4/3})$.

 The rest of the paper is structured as follows.
 In Section~\ref{sec:proofoutline}, we give an overview of our approach.
 Section~\ref{sec:preliminaries} provides some technical tools which we later use.
 In Section~\ref{sec:decomposition}, we show a decomposition result for the cubic graph $H$, which prescribes the embedding process.
 Section~\ref{sec:host} is where we give the construction of our host graph and prove a number of useful properties of it.
 These set the stage for the proof of Theorem~\ref{thm:main} in Section~\ref{sec:proof}.
 Finally, in Section~\ref{sec:concluding}, we make some concluding remarks.